krishbhanushali/distance-vector/README.md

-# Distance Vector Protocol Algorithm implementation
+# Distance Vector Protocol Algorithm Implementation

 ## 1. Problem Statement
 In this assignment you will implement a simplified version of the Distance Vector Routing Protocol.